-New Peugeot e-Rifter seven-seat electric car on the way
+New 2021 Peugeot e-Rifter seven-seat electric car available to order now

-Sister model to Vauxhall Combo-e Life and Citroen e-Berlingo offers 171-mile range and five or seven-seat configurations; prices start from £30,375 after plug-in grant
+Sister model to Vauxhall Combo-e Life and Citroen e-Berlingo offers 172-mile range and five or seven-seat configurations; prices start from £30,375 after plug-in grant

-Like the majority of smaller fully electric models from Stellantis Group brands, the e-Rifter is powered by a 134bhp electric motor, fed from a 50kWh battery.
-Range is up to 171 miles on a single charge, top speed is 83mph and 0-62mph takes 11.2 seconds.
+Regardless of which trim level you pick, the e-Rifter is powered by a 134bhp electric motor, fed from a 50kWh battery.
+Range is up to 172 miles on a single charge, top speed is 83mph and 0-62mph takes 11.2 seconds.

 Three driving modes and two regenerative braking modes are offered, giving drivers greater control over how the battery's energy is used and allowing them to maximise range when needed.
 Eco mode limits power to 80bhp for the most range, Normal mode caps output at 107bhp for everyday driving and Power mode frees up the maximum 134bhp for dealing with heavy loads or other demanding driving conditions.

 In common with other van-based MPVs, the e-Rifter majors on practicality.
-Five and seven-seater configurations are available, and the model is rated for towing a braked trailer of up to 750kg.
-Standard or Long variants are available, the former 4.4 metres long and the latter measuring 4.75 metres.
+Aside from the seven-seater configuration option, the e-Rifter is rated for towing a braked trailer weighing up to 750kg.
+The five-seat version is 4.4 metres long and the longer model measures 4.75 metres.

-Both are 1.9 metres high and have relatively tight 10.8-metre turning circle.
-Both body lengths can be specified with five or seven seats, and luggage space ranges from 775 litres in the five-seat Standard-length car with all seats in place to 4,000 litres in the seven-seat Long variant with all seats removed.
+Both versions are 1.9 metres high and have a relatively tight 10.8-metre turning circle.
+Luggage space ranges from 775 litres in the five-seat Standard-length car with all seats in place, to 4,000 litres in the seven-seat Long variant with all seats removed.
 The row of seats behind the driver and front-seat passenger incorporate 'Magic Flat' functionality, allowing them to be slid up or down the cabin, folded or fully removed as necessary.

 Up front, Peugeot's 'i-Cockpit' digital interface features, with both driver and central-dashboard screens.
 That includes a 10-inch digital driver’s display and 10-inch infotainment touchscreen where navigation maps, electric drive information and your mirrored smartphone screen can be viewed.
 Charging can be programmed either from this screen or using a dedicated smartphone app.

 Safety technology, either fitted as standard or available as an option, includes 'Grip Control' traction control for dealing with rough surfaces, hill-start assistance, a parking camera, lane-departure warning, collision alerts, automatic emergency braking, driver attention alerts, auto-dipping headlights, road-sign recognition, blind-spot monitoring and trailer stability control.